-- Ask: Who is speaking?
-There are so many non-Aboriginal people writing about Aboriginal culture.
+- Check who is speaking.
+Many non-Aboriginal people write about Aboriginal culture.
 Though mostly well-intended, they'll always add their personal interpretation and views.
 Consciously select material from Aboriginal authors so you get the unfiltered Aboriginal point of view.

 - Read Aboriginal books.
 There are many books by Aboriginal authors covering all aspects of life.